 Water, food and energy are interconnected.
 We need water to grow food and to generate energy; we need energy to grow food and to treat and move water; and we need land (and, in the case of biofuels, crops) to produce energy.
 We cannot manage these three resources in isolation as the availability of each affects the availability of the others.
 This interconnectedness is often called the water-food-energy nexus.

 Why this is a priority

-Within our breweries, we aim to use water as efficiently as possible and have set ourselves the demanding target of reducing our water use per hectolitre of lager by 25% between 2008 and 2015.
+Within our breweries, we aim to use water as efficiently as possible and have set ourselves the demanding target of reducing our water use per hectolitre of beer by 25% between 2008 and 2015.

 On its own, resource efficiency within our operations is not enough to safeguard the resources we need for our businesses.
-We are using of understanding of risk, our global scale and existing relationships with stakeholders, particularly governments and NGOs, to mobilise partnerships to improve our understanding of the shared water challenges we face, enabling us to make better management decisions and provide a platform to share knowledge.
+We are using our understanding of risk, our global scale and existing relationships with stakeholders, particularly governments and NGOs, to mobilise partnerships to improve our understanding of the shared water challenges we face, enabling us to make better management decisions and provide a platform to share knowledge.

 Water Futures Report: Beyond 2012

 The report highlights the latest achievements of the Water Futures Partnership and explains its plans for the future.